 So are sweeteners better than sugar?
 I think it’s hard to argue at this point in time that they are.
 But there certainly isn’t no quick fix solution for weight loss.
 Just keep yourselves updated with our Myth Buster blogs to find out the latest experiments.

 Slow and steady wins the race.
 We are a big believer in this.
 As long as you LOVE what exercise you're doing the easier the weight loss will be.
 If you don't know what it is you love yet, we have a hundreds of workouts that you can try and see what you enjoy the most.
-Click here or our most flexible plan that gives you 350+ workouts, OnDemand.
+Click here for our most flexible plan that gives you 1000+ workouts; Fitness, Food & Mindset.

 Blundell JE, Hill AJ Paradoxical effects of an intense sweetener (aspartame) on appetite.
 Lancet.
 (1986)

 Rogers PJ, Blundell JE Separating the actions of sweetness and calories: effects of saccharin and carbohydrates on hunger and food intake in human subjects.
 Physiol Behav.
 (1986)